JamesMakela/kivy_stuff/pong2/README.md

   algorithm for the ball-to-paddle collision detection.
 - If the application loses focus, the game does not pause.
-This can happen quite easily when playing with a mouse on a windowing environment, and it is annoying to lose a ball just because you clicked on a window in the background.
+This can happen quite easily when playing with a mouse on a windowing environment, and it is annoying to lose a ball just because you accidentally clicked on a window in the background.